MohammadKhaleghii/coffee-ecommerce-website/README.md

 - **Layout**: Layouts allow us to overwhelm page parts with reused parts.
 For example, in the dashboard, we have several pages, all of which have a sidebar navigation menu.
 The layout helps us to avoid reusing this menu on those pages.

-- **routes**: Represent a complete webpage.
+- **Routes**: Represent a complete webpage.
 Each page is associated with a route based on its file name.
 Such as the about page, the home page, the search page, and...

-- **services**: The services is a firestore config.
+- **Services**: The services is a firestore config.

+## technologies
+- React
+- TypeScript
+- JSX
+- CSS
+- Styled-components
+- Tailwindcss
+-